CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/README.md

 scripts/build.sh
 ```

-For further options please refer to the documentation in `./scripts/build.sh`.
+The build artifacts are placed in the `build` directory.

-# Build and run tests
+## Build and run tests for Android

-To build all the tests target `intrinsiccv-test`, to also run them use
+To build all the tests use the target `intrinsiccv-test`, to also run them use
 `check-intrinsiccv` and set a proper `CMAKE_CROSSCOMPILING_EMULATOR`.

-To build all tests for Android:
+To build all tests:
 ```
 BUILD_ID=android \
 CMAKE_TOOLCHAIN_FILE=/path/to/android-ndk/build/cmake/android.toolchain.cmake \